 Welcome to the Amersham Society

 The Amersham Society started its life around a successful campaign to protect Shardeloes House from demolition in 1956.
-Around 20 years later the Society became the driving force behind attempts to set up the Museum in the town.
-In 2010 the Society became a founder member of the HS2 Action Alliance.
-Since then it supports any efforts to minimise where possible the disruption to life and the environment in Amersham and the Misbourne area caused by the High Speed Rail project.
+Around 20 years later, the Society became the driving force behind creation of the Museum in the town.
+In 2010, the Society became a founder member of the HS2 Action Alliance.
+After the proposed HS2 line beyond Birmingham has been cut, the Society remains vigilant for continuous work on this project in the Amersham area around Whielden Street and Shardeloes.

 During the winter months the Society organises lectures in the Kings Chapel, often on subjects of local interest.
-During the pandemic the lectures were by Zoom but we returned to the Kings Chapel in 2022.
-The Society also organises a summer outing and also, when possible, a party for members to meet each other.
+The Society also organises a summer outing and, when possible, a party for members to meet each other.

 Members receive copies of our Newsletter in January, May and September.
 This includes articles of interest about local people and historic buildings, as well as reports of Committee activities, lectures and Society visits.
 The Editor always welcomes additional articles and features for inclusion in the Newsletter.